NagarajSH/Spring-Cloud/Spring_Cloud_Config_1.md

 Refreshing Configurations
 -------------------------
 If a property is changed in git, client application can get those changes without restarting.
 The following steps are required for this.
-1)Annotate the client Controller class with RefreshScope 2)Hit the client app url /refresh to take the updated values.
+1)Annotate the client Controller class with RefreshScope<br>
+2)Hit the client app url /refresh to take the updated values.
 This is a POST url not GET.